 Thread A eventually gets an opportunity to handle the exception that was discarded during the task switch.
 After some time, thread B is suspended, and thread A resumes execution.
 When thread A starts to execute an floating-point instruction, once again the DNA exception handler is entered.
-B's x87 FPU state is Finessed, and A's x87 FPU state is Frustrate.
-Note that in restoring the x87 FPU state from A's save area, the pending numeric exception flags are reloaded into the floating-point status word.
-Now when the DNA exception handler returns, thread A resumes execution of the faulting floating-point instruction just long enough to immediately generate a numeric exception, which now gets handled in the normal way.
+B's x87 FPU state is saved with FNSAVE, and A's x87 FPU state is restored with FRSTOR.
+Note that in restoring the x87 FPU state from A's save area, the pending numeric exception handler returns, thread A resumes execution of the faulting floating-point instruction just long enough to immediately generate a numeric exception, which now gets handled in the normal way.
 The net result is that the task switch and resulting x87 FPU state swap via the DNA exception handler causes an extra numeric exception which can be safely discarded.